e-goldman/stock_split_finder/README.md

 to expand it to accept files that aren't so nice and tidy and sort them first.

 I also would like to refactor it to manage time complexity better.
-It runs fine thanks to the limitation that splits.csv must fit in memory and the incredible performance of Python dictionaries, but if I have assessed it correctly, I believe it's not in linear time because I used nested loops.
+It runs fine thanks to the limitation that splits.csv must fit in memory and the incredible performance of Python dictionaries, but it's not in linear time because I used nested loops.
+Performance could be quite poor on a much larger dataset.